 The process of creating Alabama Story included research visits to Montgomery, Selma and the senator’s hometown of Demopolis, Alabama.
 I toured the State Capitol, walked the halls of Emily’s library office in the State Archive Building, wandered antebellum homes and graveyards and city parks and museums.
 I interviewed local historians and librarians and residents.
 I touched copies of the very newspapers that first reported this unique tale of Civil Rights through the lens of censorship.

 The trip to Demopolis was particularly inspiring.
 It’s not only Senator Higgins’ stomping ground, but what I imagined as the childhood home of two characters who appear in the play’s reflective story.
-Lily and Joshua, a black man and a white woman who were once childhood friends in that small town, reunite in Montgomery the same year that the library battle is being waged.
+Joshua and Lily, a black man and a white woman who were once childhood friends in that small town, reunite in Montgomery the same year that the library battle is being waged.
 They are meant to suggest the private heart of the public controversy.
 Like the others in the play, they have a deep connection to books and reading, and the quality of their character will be challenged in their exchanges.
 I view Alabama Story as a mash-up of some of my favorite kinds of plays — courtroom thriller, memory play, romance, historical drama — but underneath all of that is a script about how character is tested in a time of great social change.
 How will you behave toward others when your world is turned upside down?